Numaticjoe/Numaticjoe/README.md

-Hi I like networking c# visual studio program writing and hardware If you want to reach me please comment on my mail repository
+Hi I like networking c# visual studio program writing and hardware

+If you want to reach me please send an email to numaticjoemailbox@gmail.com

 Thanks
 -Numaticjoe 2021